-PROS: We love the 1/2 zipper in the Icebreaker 250 Vertex base layer top that allows you to easily adjust your body temperture.
-Keep it zipped up to hold in all your heat, but get a little too warm in the sun you can easily cool off.
-The offset shoulder seams reduce risk of chaffing and the gussetted underarm leaves you plenty of freedom to move.
-The drop tail hem gives you a little extra length which is nice to cover your backside when you strip down when you come in to sit by the fire.
+PROS: We love the 1/2 zipper in the Icebreaker 250 Vertex base layer top that allows you to easily adjust your body temperature.
+Keep this merino wool base layer zipped up to hold in all your body heat, but get a little too warm in the sun you can easily cool off.
+The offset shoulder seams reduce the risk of chafing and the gusseted underarm leaves you plenty of freedom to move.
+The drop-tail hem gives you a little extra length which is nice to cover your backside when you strip down when you come in to sit by the fire.
 The matching Icebreaker 250 Vertex leggings really pull together the total look.
 Long underwear never looked so good!

 CONS: Not everyone likes a high neck base layer, so think about your personal style.
-I prefer to not mess with scarfs so this is perfect for me.
+I prefer to not mess with scarves so this is perfect for me.

 Frequently Asked Questions:

-What is difference between men and women’s base layers?
+What is the difference between men and women’s base layers?

 What does layering mean when using a base layer?

-Layering your clothes means wearing 2-3 different clothing articles each layered on top of each other.
-Each layer serves a different purpose.
-For example the base layer is your primary insulation layer.
-If a mid layer is used, it’s purpose is to allow adding and removing layers to accommodate changes in weather.
+Layering your clothes means wearing 2-3 different clothing articles each layered on top of the other.
+Each layer serves a different purpose as we explain in our Guide to What to Wear for Winter Hiking.
+For example, the base layer is your primary insulation layer.
+If a mid-layer is used, its purpose is to allow adding and removing layers to accommodate changes in weather.
 A top layer is usually designed to be rugged, wind resistant and often waterproof to handle tough trail conditions and keep you dry.